Freifunk-Dresden/ffdd-server/README.md

 # Freifunk Dresden: Basic Vserver (current version 1.0.1)
-Configures an Ubuntu-Server (at least 16.04) or Debian (8/9) as Freifunk-Dresden Server, that could be used as internet gateway an as basis to add further services.
+Configures an Debian (8/9) or Ubuntu-Server LTS (16.04) as Freifunk-Dresden Server, that could be used as internet gateway an as basis to add further services.

 **[see UPDATE News](https://github.com/cremesk/ffdd-server/blob/master/UPDATES.md)**